Spiderwoman Theater

-Spiderwoman Theater is an American, Indigenous women's performance troupe that blends traditional art forms with Western theater.
-Their mission was to present exceptional theater performance, and to provide theatrical training and education in an urban Indigenous performance practice.
-Spiderwoman theater was an early feminist theatre group that sprung out of the feminist movement in the 1970s.
-They questioned gender roles, cultural stereotypes, sexual and economic oppression.
-It was founded in 1976, the core of the group is formed by sisters Muriel Miguel, Gloria Miguel, and Lisa Mayo.
-It was the first Native American women's theater troupe and is named after the Spiderwoman deity from Hopi mythology.
+Spiderwoman Theater is an Indigenous women's performance troupe that blends traditional art forms with Western theater.
+Named after Spider Grandmother from Hopi mythology, it is the longest running Indigenous theatre company in the United States.

+Founded in 1976, Spiderwoman theater began as an early feminist theatre group, of both Indigenous and non-Indigenous women in New York City.
+As part of the feminist movement of the 1970s, their work questioned gender roles, cultural stereotypes, sexual and economic oppression.
+The current core group consists of sisters Muriel Miguel, Gloria Miguel, and Lisa Mayo.
+It is the first Native American women's theater troupe to gain international recognition.

 History

+Spiderwoman Theater was founded in 1976, as a mixed group of Indigenous and non-Indigenous women, with a focus on producing work about general feminist issues.

 Muriel Miguel developed a piece with Lois Weaver based on three stories of the Hopi goddess Spiderwoman teaching people how to weave.
-Miguel's sisters, Lisa Mayo and Gloria Miguel, joined the group.
+Weaver calls the signature Spiderwoman approach to performance creation, which they developed as a collective, storyweaving, saying it combines improvisational techniques from the Open Theatre, the Hopi goddess of creation's lessons on weaving, movement, and personal stories.

-Spiderwoman Theater was founded in 1976 and the group premiered their first work, Women in Violence, at Washington Square Methodist Church.
-The play combined the actors' stories of violence, contrasting serious subject matter with slapstick and sexual humor.
+The group premiered their first work, Women in Violence, at Washington Square Methodist Church.
+The play combined the actors' personal stories of facing violence, contrasting serious subject matter with slapstick and sexual humor.
 For the piece they created a simple lighting design and a backdrop made out of Native American quilts.
 They toured the play in the United States and Europe.
 At a theatre in Nancy, France, the women refused to sweep their performance space before their show.
 Hecklers gathered at the performance, upset that a male producer had to sweep the floor.
 Organizers of a later performance in Bologna, Italy cancelled it for fear of riots.

-Spiderwoman Theater debuted their second play, The Lysistrata Numbah!, in 1977.
+They debuted their second play, The Lysistrata Numbah!, in 1977.
 The production melded Aristophanes' Lysistrata with group members' stories.

+In 1978, the troupe performed in Europe.
+In Berlin, their luggage was lost in transit, and they had to borrow performance costumes from the performers in fellow New Yorker Jimmy Camicia's troupe Hot Peaches.
+As the troupe was mostly made up of drag queens, this caused some mixed reactions in the group.
+At the performance, they met one of only three women in Hot Peaches, Peggy Shaw who later joined Spiderwomen.